BrandenSoropia/figure-1-challenge/README.md

 ## Things I Wanted to Do But Time-Capped This

-1. Test navigating from post to post details and back via React testing library (ran out of time...)
+1. Test navigating from post to post details and back via React testing library (ran out of time...).
+More tests in general!
 2. Re-fetch feed/post data to make sure that when a user clicks a post to view its details, it'd have the most up-to-date version.
 3. Figure out why the feed won't fully scroll down!
 4. Define a theme for easier styling consistency